Fire in Christchurch's Antonio Hall closes Riccarton Rd

 A derelict Christchurch mansion is on fire in Riccarton, sparking road closures, severe traffic congestion and evacuations of nearby properties.

-Up to six crews are battling the large blaze in the historic Antonio Hall on Riccarton Rd.
+Up to 14 fire truck crews are battling the large blaze in the historic Antonio Hall on Riccarton Rd.

 Fire and Emergency are asking people to stay away from the area so they can tackle the fire.